johnylant/djangoTestProject/README.md

 Python 3.5+

-Some of the requirements may be outdated and old versions.
+Some of the requirements may be outdated and old versioned.